amandacarbone/final-project-amanda-jacoyia-britta/README.md

 # Thoughtless

-Thoughtless helps to answer what is arguably one of the most difficult questions to ever be asked:
+Thoughtless helps to answer one of the most difficult questions to ever be asked:

 **"What do you want for dinner?"**